 Detailed steps are shown here.

-Step 1: In the main window of MiniTool Partition Wizard, select the disk which needs copying and then click "Disk > Copy," or activate "Copy Disk" function from left panel to get the following interface.
+Step 1: In the main window of MiniTool Partition Wizard, select the disk which needs copying and then click "Disk > Copy," or activate "Copy Disk" function from left panel to continue.

 Step 2: Select the disk that will save the copy of the source disk as the target disk and then click "Next" button.